entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 ## Configuration
 ### Administrators
 In order to configure the Customer Portal and its users, the administrator will need Jira Service Management and Entando Identity Management System credentials.
-As the administrator, you can create and configure users and groups, assign roles and projects, and track service tickets.
-You can also customize the ticketing system.
+The administrator can create and configure users and groups, assign roles and projects, and track service tickets.
+They can also customize the ticketing system.

 ### JIRA Service Management

 The administrator begins at Jira Service Management to create users, projects, define the organization, and configure the service ticket system.

 Go to Customers to add organizations and projects.
-Once added, click on the name of the organization to get the ID from the URL which is needed later. \
+Once added, click on the name of the organization to get the ID, needed later, from the URL. \
  e.g. example.com/jira/servicedesk/projects/ECS/organization/3 → the organization ID is “3”

 ### Entando Identity Management System